 Photo Refractive Keratectomy (PRK) is a procedure that is approved by the FDA to treat mild to moderate degrees of myopia, hyperopia and/or astigmatism.
 It is a surface ablation technique that is an alternative to LASIK for certain individuals.

-IntraLase is blade-free laser technology that performs the first step of the LASIK procedure: creating the corneal flap.
+IntraLase is a blade-free laser technology that performs the first step of the LASIK procedure: creating the corneal flap.
 IntraLase improves the overall safety profile and visual results of LASIK.
 The IntraLase laser is dramatically less likely to produce seriously thin flaps or extremely thick flaps, events which could lead to complications.

 How IntraLase Works:

 Unlike the microkeratome blade, which cuts across the cornea to create the flap, IntraLase doesn’t cut the cornea; in fact, it never touches the outer cornea but rather creates the flap using an “inside-out” process, virtually eliminating severe sight-threatening complications as a result.
 The INTRALASE® FS laser uses an infrared beam of light to create the flap from below the surface of the cornea.
 The beam of laser light is focused to a precise point within the stroma (central layer of the cornea), where a string of tiny bubbles is formed.
 Thousands of these microscopic bubbles are precisely positioned to define the flap’s dimensions and distinct beveled edge, as well as the location of the hinge.
 Bubbles are then stacked along the edge of the flap up to the corneal surface to complete the flap.
 The process from start to finish takes approximately 45 seconds.

 The surgeon then lifts the flap to allow for treatment by the excimer laser.
 When treatment is complete, the flap is accurately repositioned, thanks to its beveled edge.